Minecraft Dungeons guide: 30 top tips for beginners

 - Falling off the level will respawn you, but take away a quarter of your total health.

-- Avoid charging in on groups of enemies.
-Instead, try to fire some arrows into a group.
+- Avoid charging in on groups of enemies unless you’re very confident in your build’s ability to kill enemies quickly.
+Instead, try to fire some arrows into a group of enemies to whittle down their health.

 Minecraft Dungeons character equipment tips